TommyTran732/Microsoft-Edge-Policies/README.md

 - Set `SSLErrorOverrideAllowed` to false.
 - Further restrict permissions that websites can prompt for.
 - Consider removing the `Disable3DAPIs` policy.
 Currently, WebGL is disabled in my policies and a few sites will break, so whether to do this highly depends on your organization.
-- Consider mandating that `SmartScreenEnabled` is set to disabled. `TyposquattingCheckerEnabled` is also potentially invasive, though I have not confirmed this.
+- Consider mandating that `SmartScreenEnabled` and `ScarewareBlockerProtectionEnabled` are set to disabled. `TyposquattingCheckerEnabled` is also potentially invasive, though I have not confirmed this.
 Please make an issue to let me know of your findings.

 ## Linux